Effective Date of Appointment: August 19, 2020 (Subject to Budgetary Approval)

 At time of appointment, the successful candidate, if not a U.S. citizen, must have authorization from the United States Citizenship and Immigration Services (USCIS) to work in the United States.

 Screening of applications will begin November 15, 2019.
-Priority will be given to applications received by December 2, 2019, and the position will remain open until filled.
+Priority will be given to applicants who meet the screening deadline; however, the position will remain open until filled.

 How to Apply: